ARTICLE 1: ORGANIZATION

 - The alleged facts.

-Complaints concerning provisional rankings can be made up to 30 minutes after their publication.
+Complaints can be made up to 30 minutes after the specific race has ended.

 QUARTZ Event PROGRAM